Vaccination against hepatitis B (Indicator 24)

 The indicator describes the following: Vaccination coverage against hepatitis B among infants.

-In 2017, the hepatitis B vaccine was included in the Norwegian Childhood Immunisation Programme.
-The first vaccination coverage for an entire year's birth cohort for this vaccine became available from 2020 as part of the vaccination coverage statistics for 2-year-olds.
+In 2017, universal hepatitis B vaccination was included in the Norwegian Childhood Immunisation Programme.
+The first vaccination coverage for an entire year's birth cohort for this vaccine became available in 2020 as part of the vaccination coverage statistics for 2-year-olds.
+Since the introduction, the vaccination coverage has remained high.

 Results